openedx/open-edx-proposals/oeps/oep-0028-content-theming-in-react.rst

         );
     }

-* We will build the complete UI out of the above small modular components.
-We will aim/prefer to use composition whenever possible.
-These customizable components will contain little or no HTML nor logic.
+* We will build the complete UI out of various customizable components.
+These customizable components will contain small modular components, little or no HTML nor logic.
+A component will be termed as customizable if it contains various non customizable and reusable components.
+Customizable components will be concerned with how the things work and will generally maintain state.
+They will collect data and define callbacks, which will be passed to non customizable components via props.
 We can see an example of a customizable component called the ``_Header`` component, which is formed by the composition of ``SiteLogo``, ``MainNav`` and ``UserAvatar`` component.

 .. code-block:: js